polkadot-developers/polkadot-docs/develop/parachains/deployment/index.md

 Learn how to prepare your blockchain for deployment using the Polkadot SDK, including building deterministic Wasm runtimes and generating chain specifications.

-For a clearer understanding of the deployment process, explore the section below.
-If you're ready to dive in, head to In This Section to begin working through the deployment guides.

-To get a better picture of the deployment process, check out the following section.
-If you're ready to get started, jump to [In This Section](#in-this-section) to begin working through the deployment guides.
+To better understand the deployment process, check out the following section.
+If you're ready to start jump to [In This Section](#in-this-section) to begin working through the deployment guides.

 ## Deployment Process